skydoves/ElasticViews/README.md

 ###ElasticButton use like TextView
 If _button_backgroundColor_ attribute set as _@android:color/transparent_ <br>
-you can use ElasticButton like TextView.
+you can use ElasticButton looks like TextView.
 ```xml
 app:button_backgroundColor="@android:color/transparent"
 ```